johnW-ret/express-openapi-gen/README.md

 - No support for tags, descriptions, or additional metadata.
 This behavior will ideally change in a future version, though you can merge the generated schema with your own descriptive data.

 ## Todo
+- No support for query parameters (add support for query parameters)
+- Only first level properties of types are added to the `schema`
-- Types referenced are not added to the definition `schema` (auto-generate `schema` from involved types)
+- Types referenced are not added to the definition `components/schema` and are generated for each method (auto-generate `components/schema` from involved types)

 ---